furter/hybrid-catalogues-samples/transpect_users_manual.md

 ##IDML ➝ EPUB

-###Notes on the “passage”
+###Notes on the “passage” from fixed layout to flowing layout

-The production of a publication’s layout is informed by the tools used and the culture embedded in these tools.
-There isn’t one “way” of doing layout but traditions, conventions and a series of tools, more or less accessible, more or less taught and used.

 After the pen, the lead structures of the printing press and the rulers of the phototypesetting, paper books layout has continued to be done and thought through visual systems.
 Since our “digital era”, with the spread of (personal) computers, paper books layout is done with digital tools and majoritarily via visual interface systems, like InDesign and Scribus.